 In the Database tool window ( ) , right-click a data source and select .

 Step 4.
 Clear and synchronize the schema cache

 Clear the CLion schema cache (right-click a data source and select Step 1.
 Synchronize the database state).).
-Synchronize the view (see
+Synchronize the view (refer to

 Collect information by using Diagnostic tools